lfp722/Euclidean-Vector/README.md

     <td>
       <b>Your tests</b><br />
       You are required to write your own tests to ensure your program works.
-      You will write tests in the <code>test/</code> directory.
-At the top of each file you will also include a block comment to explain the rational and approach you took to writing tests.
+      You will write tests in the <code>test/euclidean_vector</code> directory.
+At the top of each file you will also include a block comment to explain the rationale and approach you took to writing tests.
 Please read the <a href="https://github.com/catchorg/Catch2/blob/master/docs/tutorial.md">Catch2 tutorial</a> or review lecture/tutorial content to see how to write tests.
 Tests will be marked on several factors.
 These include, but are not limited to:
       <ul>
         <li>Correctness — an incorrect test is worse than useless.</li>